-It is important for families to read carefully their insurance policies and any "riders" that amend the policies to find out what prescription drug benefits are provided, what is required to obtain them for GH treatment, and what limits have been set on either prescription drug benefits or total benefits payable.
+It is critical that families read carefully their insurance policies and any "riders" that amend the policies to determine what prescription drug benefits are provided, what is required for them to obtain GH treatment, and what limits have been set on either 1) prescription drug benefits or 2) total benefits payable.
 Because of rising prescription drug costs, insurance companies and managed care plans often try to limit their coverage in a number of ways.
 For example, a plan might specifically exclude or require special authorizations for expensive medications such as GH.
-Some provide coverage of "injectable" drugs under a different section of the plan that requires higher copayment by the family.
+Some provide coverage of "injectable" drugs under a different section of the plan that requires higher co-payment by the family.
 Others might set annual limits on how much they will pay for drugs, or they might require a higher co-payment from the family after a certain level is reached.
-"Seems to be displaying more 'mature' behavior.
-More accepting of chores. ...
-Almost no more nail biting or picking at skin around fingernails."